Harlington Lease Extension - Free Consultation

 Harlington property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 45 years unexpired, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to any lease with more than 30 years remaining, the premises will be equivalent in value to a freehold for decades to come.

 Lender Requirement